Droid-Smasher/authentication-app-healthcare-doctor/README.md

 ## Features

-- **User Registration & Login**: Supports the creation of user accounts, using JWT for authentication.
+- **User Registration & Login**: Supports the creation of user accounts, using JWT for authentication. {done}
-- **QR Code Generation**: Each patient record is associated with a unique QR code for secure access.
+- **QR Code Generation**: Each patient record is associated with a unique QR code for secure access. { ToDo,buggy, have to fix}
 - **Role-Based Access Control**: Accommodates multiple user roles with different access levels to patient data.
 - **Audit Trail**: Monitors and logs user activities, providing an overview of patient data access.
+[ToDo]
-- **Secure Environment**: Enforces security through the use of CORS, Helmet, and secure sessions.
+- **Secure Environment**: Enforces security through the use of CORS, Helmet, and secure sessions.[ToDo]

 ## Tech Stack